 The Dancer Pose is an advanced standing backbend yoga pose that improves balance and strengthens the legs, hips, and back.
 To perform the pose, loop a strap around one foot and hold the other end of the strap with both hands over the shoulder.
 Slowly press your foot back and up into the strap as you raise your arms and walk your hands down the strap, shortening the distance between your hands and foot as much as you need.
 Keep lifting the chest and kicking the foot into the strap for a deep stretch.

 3. Cow Face Arms

-Tight shoulders often prevent people from being able to clasp hands behind the back.
-A yoga strap helps to modify the pose and still receive all benefits of the stretch.
-Just hold onto the strap with both hands and shorten the grip as your progress in this pose.
+Cow Face Arms is a yoga pose that stretches the shoulders, upper back, and triceps.
+People with tight shoulders often find it difficult to clasp their hands behind their back, but using a yoga strap can help modify the pose and still receive all the benefits of the stretch.
+To perform the pose, hold onto the strap with both hands and shorten the grip as you progress.

-This is one of my favourite ways to use a yoga strap because you can do it anytime, not just during your yoga practice.
-I like to keep a strap on my work desk and stretch shoulders during the breaks.
-Begin by sitting or standing with a neutral spine and hold a strap above your head with both hands wider than your shoulders.
+Shoulder flossing is one of my favourite ways to relieve tension and stretch the shoulders, chest, and upper back.
+This stretch can be performed anytime, not just during yoga practice.
+You can keep a strap on your work desk and stretch their shoulders during breaks.
+To perform the stretch, begin by sitting or standing with a neutral spine and hold a strap above your head with both hands wider than your shoulders.
 Bring the arms back and down, then up again, slowing down on the difficult spot.
-You can adjust the strap as much as you need to feel the stretch in the shoulders and chest.
+You can adjust the grip as narrow as needed to feel the stretch in the shoulders and chest.